alexandertrefz/essence/src/stdlib/README.md

 3. a place in `builtinMemberOrder` (`src/enricher/builtins.ts`), and
 4. a row in `builtins.spec.ts`'s `runtimeModules`.

-A Namespace declared here but missing any of those either fails `builtins.spec.ts` or emits a call to `undefined`.
+`builtins.spec.ts` cross-checks the first, third and fourth against each other and against the Namespaces declared here, so a missing registration is a failing test rather than a call to `undefined`.

+## The native contract

+`src/rewriter/__internal/natives.generated.ts` is generated from these declarations by `bun run generate:natives` and checked in.
+It spells the calling convention every native binding must keep as TypeScript, so `tsc` rejects a native whose signature has drifted:

+- non-static Method → `fn(receiver, …declaredParameters, …conformanceWitnesses)`
+- static Method → `fn(…declaredParameters, …conformanceWitnesses)`
+- a bounded Method Generic adds a trailing `<Name>__conformance` object of the bound Protocol's Methods
+- an Overload binds to `name__overload$N`, N its position in the Method Type's overloads — **never** its position among the bodied ones

+A missing native, a wrong receiver, a wrong arity, a wrong parameter or return Type, a misplaced witness, and a runtime export left behind for a Method that moved to Essence are all compile errors. `src/tests/natives.spec.ts` fails, without ever writing, when the checked-in file drifts from the renderer — regenerate and commit it in the same change as the signature.
+It is in both `.oxlintrc.json` and `.oxfmtrc.json` `ignorePatterns`, like the generated parser grammar.

+One gap remains: a native that accepts FEWER parameters than declared is not caught, because TypeScript treats a shorter function as assignable.

-## `List::joinWith`
+## `List`'s bounded Methods

+Three of `List`'s Method Generics carry a Protocol bound, and each bound is a statement about what the Method needs rather than a restriction to work around.

+`joinWith<infer ItemType is Printable>(_ separator: String) -> String` is
-Worth knowing because the signature is deliberately wider than a reader might
-expect: joining asks nothing of the items but that each can say what it is, so it is `joinWith<infer ItemType is Printable>(_ separator: String) -> String` and `[1, 2, 3]::joinWith(", ")` is `"1, 2, 3"`, not a type error.
+deliberately wider than a reader might expect: joining asks nothing of the items but that each can say what it is, so `[1, 2, 3]::joinWith(", ")` is `"1, 2, 3"`, not a type error. `sorted<infer ItemType is Comparable>()` is the same shape for ordering.

+`is`, `isNot`, `contains`, `doesNotContain`, `firstIndexOf`, `lastIndexOf`, `countOf(_ item:)`, `removeEvery(_ item:)` and `removeDuplicates` are bounded `is Equatable`, so equality between items means the item Type's OWN `is` rather than a structural comparison the language cannot express.
+That is a narrowing: a Method holding an UNBOUNDED `List<ItemType>` can no longer call them, and the Diagnostic says which bound to add. `List` conforms `is Equatable where ItemType is Equatable`, so nested Lists still have a witness.